 hydrangeas

-Hydrangea Sales Statistics
+hydrangea Sales Statistics

 According to the National Garden Survey, nearly 40% of UK gardens feature hydrangeas, validating their popularity.
 In 2022 alone, the UK saw an increase in hydrangea sales by 15%, indicating a growing love for these lush blossoms.
 The average price for young plants ranges from £10 to £25, depending on the type and size.